 FGC annually adopts Klamath River Basin sport fishing regulations for consistency with federal fishery management goals.
-In Dec 2020, FGC authorized publication of a notice of proposed changes to quotas and to bag and possession limits for Klamath River fall-run Chinook salmon (KRFC).
+In Feb 2022, FGC authorized publication of a notice of proposed changes to quotas and to bag and possession limits for Klamath River fall-run Chinook salmon (KRFC).

-For notice purposes, DFW recommended a quota range of 0-67,600 adult KRFC for the inriver sport fishery, as this range encompasses the historical range of Klamath River Basin allocations and allows for adjustments by the Pacific Fishery Management Council (PFMC) and FGC during the 2021 regulatory cycle.
+For notice purposes, DFW recommended a quota range of 0-67,600 adult KRFC over 23 inches total length in the Klamath River Basin for the in-river sport fishery, as this range encompasses the historical range of Klamath River Basin allocations and allowed for adjustments by the Pacific Fishery Management Council (PFMC) and FGC during the 2022 regulatory cycle.